launeh/remove-drupal-code-injection/README.md

-# Remove Drupal Code injection
+# Remove Drupal code injection

 Had a client whose site got hit with a big code injection attack.
 There were many hundreds of compromised files and no clean copy of the code anywhere.